Wrong side of the law: 125 cops charged with criminal offending

 McLean also pleaded guilty to attempting to murder Duggan.

-During a 15 month period, while he was a constable based in Auckland, Taukolo was a highly-paid informant for the criminal underworld.
+During 15 months, while he was a constable based in Auckland, Taukolo was a highly-paid informant for the criminal underworld.

 The 31-year-old was accessing the police's national intelligence application system (NIA) before releasing confidential information to crooks, all while getting paid tens of